Vis4Sense/student-projects/2024-2025/readme.md

 - output: momentum, using the definition from last meeting, in 1 day in future
 - model: lstm, and decision tree (releative worse, especially for long term)

+## Xingyu and Ningbo

+Xingyu
+- James replied
+- updated UI
+- next step
+   - update the interface to include output columns in the table
+   - meeting with the Esmond

 # Meeting 28 Jan 2025
 ## Manasi and Abhay
 Manasi